Yemen Humanitarian Crisis

 If £100 is donated towards our Yemen Food Appeal, the breakdown of that donation is as follows.

-£90 will be used to purchase food for the Yemeni families
+£95 will be used to purchase food for the Yemeni families

 0 salaries – Dabbagh Welfare Trust does not have any salaried employees.

-Any gift aid claimed will be reinvested back into the charity in the form of funding projects which don’t receive enough donations and to cover any extra marketing and administration costs.
+Any gift aid claimed will be reinvested back into the charity in the form of funding projects which don’t receive enough donations to cover any extra marketing and administration costs.